rei/rei-cedar-docs/docs/components/chips/README.md

       "type": "do",
       "image": "chips/chips_do_group_10a.png",
       "ratio": "4-3",
-      "caption": "Do display chips that offer a selection as a group."
+      "caption": "display chips that offer a selection as a group."
     },
     {
       "type": "dont",
       "image": "chips/chips_dont_group_10b.png",
       "ratio": "4-3",
-      "caption": "Do not display a single chip to offer a selection."
+      "caption": "display a single chip to offer a selection."
     }
   ],
   "versions": [